itsjw/earnstudios.com/_ventures/happiness-school.markdown

 carousel-text: Be happy.
 Do more.
 It’s science.
 video: 132029294
 layout: venture
+intro: Whether it’s in the work place or elsewhere in our lives, the benefits of happiness are obvious.
+Happy people earn more and live longer, because they’re more productive - and thus – more fulfilled.
 ---

-Whether it’s in the work place or elsewhere in our lives, the benefits of happiness are obvious.
-Happy people earn more and live longer, because they’re more productive - and thus – more fulfilled.

 Well-being at work often gets overlooked – but why?
 And at what cost?